-Another challenge is the limited capacity available within schools to take on these new roles.
-This seems to be particularly true in relation to Research and Development (R&D).
-The interim evaluation of Teaching Schools (Gu et al 2014), for instance, reflects considerable progress overall but also flags the unreasonable and unsustainable workload required to establish the alliances.
-It states that some alliances see the R&D role as underpinning everything they do and have developed rich relationships with their university partners, but that others have not prioritised R&D, find it daunting and/or feel that it is under-funded (Greany, 2015).
-Finally, hanging over Teaching Schools is the removal of their Teaching School designation if they lose their 'outstanding' OfSTED grade (OfSTED is England's central school accountability regime).
-This can serve to hamper the extent to which those schools specifically tasked to engage in EIP, wish to take risks in experimenting with new practices that are informed by evidence.
-Similarly as Godfrey (2014: 4: our emphasis) argues, in England, the focus on accountability and the power afforded to OfSTED has led to a disproportionate pressure on school leaders to: "account for their pupil's academic achievements and to find quick fixes where standards are lower than national benchmarks".
-Related is the pressure on schools to adopt pre- or externally driven improvement strategies preferred by accountability bodies, as can be seen in educational policy in the US (Finnigan et al., 2015).
-Combined, the difficulties associated with bringing EIP to fruition and the interplay between evidence-use and accountability, point to the need for effective school leadership if EIP is to become a reality.
+As the level of more centralized support for schools is rolled back to free up 'selfimprovement', however, a number of challenges for such bottom-up EIP have begun to emerge.
+Perhaps the most pertinent of these is external high-stakes accountability.
+This is illustrated, first and foremost, by the threat hanging over Teaching Schools of the removal of their Teaching School designation if they lose their 'outstanding' Ofsted grade.
+This risk can thus serve to hamper the extent to which those schools, specifically tasked to engage in EIP, wish to take risks in experimenting (in any bottom-up way) with new practices that are informed by evidence.
+What's more as Godfrey (2014a: 4: our emphasis) argues, in England, the focus on accountability and the power afforded to Ofsted has also led to a disproportionate pressure on school leaders to: "account for their pupil's academic achievements and to find quick fixes where standards are lower than national benchmarks".
+Related is the pressure on schools to adopt externally driven improvement strategies preferred by accountability bodies, as can be seen in educational policy in the US (Finnigan et al., 2015): in other words, to adopt top down EIP mandates.
+Likewise, external accountability can also lead to headteachers gearing their schools' structures, procedures and practices towards addressing accountability requirements in an instrumental way: for example, teaching and learning practices are often designed to ensure they produce exactly the outcomes required by Ofsted (Supovitz, 2015).
+In both situations, the resulting approaches are unlikely to deliver EIP in the ways we have envisaged above: i.e. in bottom up ways that ensure researchevidence is combined with practitioner judgement in order to provide contextually relevant approaches to improving teaching and learning.
+Moreover, when combined, the difficulties associated with bringing bottom-up EIP to fruition and the interplay between bottom-up evidence-use and accountability also point to the need for effective school leadership if EIP, in the form envisaged in section 2.1, is to become a reality.